High-Yielding Tech Stocks

 3 High-Yielding Tech Stocks

-Portfolio Insight - Dividend Yield History IBM
+Portfolio Insight - Dividend Yield History HPQ

 Source: Portfolio Insight*

-Portfolio Insight - Dividend Yield History INTC
+Portfolio Insight - Dividend Growth TXN

 Source: Portfolio Insight*

-Portfolio Insight - Dividend Growth HPQ
+Portfolio Insight - Dividend Growth AVT

 Source: Portfolio Insight*